iguananaut/iguananaut.net/content/programming/github-labels-on-pull-requests.rst

 and can act as a stand-in for other metadata (affected versions, affected components, etc.) with judicious use, and this is exacly what I *really* need for Astropy.
-There may not be a specific "Affected Version" metadata field, but I can at least create labels like "affects-0.2.x", meaning that a particular bug accets the lastest 0.2.x release and should be included in the next bugfix release.
+There may not be a specific "Affected Version" metadata field, but I can at least create labels like "affects-0.2.x", meaning that a particular bug affects the lastest 0.2.x release and should be included in the next bugfix release.
 It's not pretty but at least it works.

 But where labels *really* fall over in GitHub is that they aren't shown on *pull requests*.
 At least